Variability hypothesis: 2016 contested analysis

+2018 metanalysis of school children

 A 2018 meta analysis of over 1 million school-aged children found strong evidence for higher variability in boys' grades, but for girls to receive higher grades on average, both of which the authors describe as "in line with previous studies".
 Due in part to the combination of these factors, they conclude that differences in variability are insufficient to explain disparities in STEM college admissions.
 They note: "Simulations of these differences suggest the top 10% of a class contains equal numbers of girls and boys in STEM, but more girls in non-STEM subjects."

+2018 GWAS study

+Their X-chromosome GWAS results found similar SNP heritability estimates for both sexes, thus stating any contribution of common variants in the X-chromosome would be "quantitively negligible" to normal-range variance of cognitive phenotypes.The estimates for X-chromosome SNP heritability for females were negligibly higher.

+2020 brain morphometry study

 In October 2020, with respect to brain morphometry, researchers reported "the largest-ever mega-analysis of sex differences in variability of brain structure"; they stated that they "observed significant patterns of greater male than female between-subject variance for all subcortical volumetric measures, all cortical surface area measures, and 60% of cortical thickness measures.
 This pattern was stable across the lifespan for 50% of the subcortical structures, 70% of the regional area measures, and nearly all regions for thickness."
 The authors emphasize, however, that this has of yet no practical interpretive meaning, says nothing on causation, and requires further examination and replication.

+2021 metanalyses in experimental economics

 In 2021, two meta-analyses on preference measurement in experimental economics find strong evidence for greater male variability for cooperation (variance ratio: 1.30, 95% CI [1.22, 1.38]), time preferences (1.15, [1.08, 1.22]), risk preferences (1.25 [1.13, 1.37]), dictator game offers (1.18 [1.12, 1.25]) and transfers in the trust game (1.28 [1.18, 1.39]).

+2021 AP student study

 A 2021 study of 10 million AP calculus and statistics students from 1997 to 2019, found that although female participation in these courses has increased significantly, the proportion of males to females at the top scores in the AP math exams is still substantial, though the proportion of males to females at the top scores has been slowly decreasing.